Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives such as audit_document or other scanning tools.
-No mention of prerequisites or exclusions.
+No guidance is provided on when to use this tool versus alternatives such as get_alt_text or set_header_row.
+The description does not mention any prerequisites, context, or exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.